jakeeqsb/Hacker_News_Datapipeline/README.md

 #### build_keyword_dictionary: return a dictionary of the word frequency in a title
 #### top_keywords : sort the result from build_keyword_dictionary decreasing order then return first 100 results.

+## This repository contains jupyternotes that is related to data engineering and data pipeline serviced and provided by Dataquest.io